i2p/i2p.www/i2p2www/spec/i2np.rst

    0.9.38       DSM type bits 3-0 now contain the type;
                 LeaseSet2 may be sent in a DSM

-   0.9.36       NTCP2 transport support (if advertised in router address)
+   0.9.36       NTCP2 transport support (if published in router info)

                 Minimum peers will build tunnels through, as of 0.9.46